Estate Planning Library

 Introduction

 Estate planning is a crucial aspect of ensuring that your assets are distributed according to your wishes after your passing.
-One method that can provide clarity and fairness in the distribution process is naming beneficiaries per stirpes in a will.
-This guide will walk you through the details of per stirpes distribution, its benefits, and how to effectively incorporate it into your will.
+One method that can provide clarity and fairness in the distribution process is naming beneficiaries “per stirpes” in a will.

 Understanding Per Stirpes